 The data necessary to maintain and run a process are gathered together in the process descriptor, which is stored in two sections: the fixed length process descriptor and the variable length process descriptor.
 These two sections of the process descriptor are copied into CM when the process is being run on the CPU.
 While the process resides in ECS (Figure 8), the fixed length descriptor and variable descriptor are separated by the process queuing word buffer, used when a process is hung on one or more event channels.
-Parameter IP3, giving the size of the queuing word buffer, is contained in the first word of the process descriptor.
+Parameter IP3, giving the size of the queuing word buffer, the contained in the first word of the process descriptor.
+The Morena # of E the number of EC chaining words, define

 The call stack, which records the flow of control among the subprocesses belonging to the process, is contained in the variable length process descriptor.
 Each entry in the call stack contains the information necessary to reinitiate processing where it was terminated due to a subprocess call.
-The total number of stack entries the process can accommodate is supplied by the user in IP4 when the process is created.
+The total number of stack entries the process can accommodate is supplied by the user in IP4 when the process is created. (what about the formy the definition)

 Among the parameters defining the initial subprocess, the first six (IP5-IP10) are used to fill in the subprocess descriptor and the last eight parameters specify the contents of the two initial map entries (Read/Write and Read Only) which control the swapping of the local address space.
 The data necessary to describe a subprocess are gathered into the subprocess descriptor.
-The user supplies 1) the class code (identifying name) of the subprocess, 2) the number of entries which will be in the logical map, 3) the size of a buffer area which will be allocated to hold the compiled map, 4) the length of the subprocess local address space, 5) the entry point of the subprocess where execution begins when it is called, and 6) a C-list index designating the local C-list of the new subprocess.
+The user supplies 1) the class code (identifying name) of the subprocess, 2) the number of entries which will be in the logical map.
+3) the size of a buffer area which will be allocated to hold the compiled map, 4) the length of the subprocess local address space, 5) the entry point of the subprocess where execution begins when it is called, and 6) a C-list index designating the local C-list of the new subprocess.
 The logical map contains an entry for each contiguous portion of information which is to be copied between ECS files and the local address space in CM of a subprocess at the beginning and/or end of the processing within that subprocess.
-To expedite this procedure, the compiled map is generated from the logical map, using the absolute ECS addresses of the sections of ECS files referenced by the logical map entries.
-Since one map entry may span several data blocks in a file, the size of the compiled form of the map will increase accordingly.
+To expedite this procedure, the compiled map is generated from the logical map, using the absolute ECS addresses of the sections of how how to ECS files referenced by the logical map entries.
+Since one map entry may compute my of compiled span several data blocks in a file, the size of the compiled form of the Joche do map will increase accordingly.
 The length of the local address space (IP8) of a subprocess is the upper limit on the information copied into CM under the direction of the subprocesses map.
 The local C-list of a subprocess controls the objects which the subprocess can access.